CVUA-RRW/FooDMe/README.md

 ## Description

 FooDMe is a pipeline for taxonomic assignement of targeted sequencing reads (DNA Metabarcoding).
-It is meant for food authenticity analysis but would most likely work for other applications too.
+It is meant for food authenticity analysis but could also work for other applications.
 It works on raw paired-end Illumina reads, it will trim them, assemble read-pairs and perform a quality filtering, merge samples to filter out chimeras and find OTUs, map the assemble reads to the OTUs, and finally, perform taxonomic assignment using a nucleotide database.
+It will output a simple table showing the identified taxa and number of reads assigned to them for each sample in the analysis.
+In case an OTU could be assigned to several taxonomic nodes, the last common amcestor is reported.

 FooDMe is built on Snakemeke and uses the following tools: